binumolgeorge/Ai_Intern_Task3_Binumol_George/README.md

 ## Interactive Dashboard

-We built a Streamlit dashboard for real-time exploration of matches.
+Built a Streamlit dashboard for real-time exploration of matches.
 ## Live Demo (Streamlit Cloud)

 **Try it live:**